KCErb/lucky-hasura-docker/GUIDE.md

 ```shell
 openssl passwd -apr1 QIgvfT8folMq1Myvqq53kT3
 ```

-Be careful that if this contains certain characters, some shells will not be happy with simply double-quoting the string!

 The SLACK ones you can skip for now.
 In the Grafana dashboard, you can add them with their nice interface.
 Including them in the env like this just sets up a place for all alerts to automatically go.
 In either case, you'll need to make an incoming webhook: ([slack.com/intl/en-ca/help/articles/115005265063-Incoming-Webhooks-for-Slack](https://slack.com/intl/en-ca/help/articles/115005265063-Incoming-Webhooks-for-Slack)).